 - Connecting digital resources to learning outcomes

 - Differentiating assessment

 What is a blended learning solution?

-A blended learning solution allows training managers to combine a traditional instructor-led approach with self-paced online learning all in one platform.
+A blended learning solution is a learning system that allows training managers to combine traditional instructor-led training with self-paced online learning all in one platform.
 For instance, in a corporate training setting, the traditional classroom approach is demonstrated through offline onboarding led by a manager and involves direct interaction with other employees.
 When face-to-face isn’t possible with new hires, it can also be done through video conferencing.
 Then, new hires can continue their onboarding and training through eLearning.
-Some digital learning strategies to support their training include completing online courses related to their particular role or accomplishing take-home assignments/tasks.
+Some virtual learning strategies to support their training include completing online courses related to their particular role or accomplishing take-home assignments/tasks.
 With the help of a blended learning solution, eLearning materials can be easily accessed at their own convenience in one learning platform like an LMS.
 For training managers, it helps streamline and simplify tasks while still delivering a targeted and flexible training program customized to the needs of different learners.
 That’s why it’s important to choose a blended learning solution that best complements and supports your company’s blended learning strategy while also meeting the needs of your employees.
 In choosing your training LMS, you should consider the learning journey of your employees to be able to determine which features best fit your lesson plan and learning strategy.